iinus/EthicalHacking-TTM4536/blackhatpy/README.md

     * Target fields that are not quoted
     * Find ways to bypass the need for certain escaped meta-characters
     * Use stored procedures to hide the injected meta-characters

+### When setting up a virtual machine in VirtualBox, explain in brief as many system components as you can, that should be defined for the machine.
+* Operating system
+* Size of base RAM memory
+* CPUs
+* Size of video memory
+* Size of hard disk
+* Network adapter type
+* Shared folders